researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 ## Training of Neural Language Models

-Please note that the replication of the full experiment might take a few weeks or even weeks depending on the available resources (GPUs).
+Please note that the replication of the full experiment might take a few days, or even weeks depending on the available resources (GPUs).

 #### Download the pre-processed datasets from: